Before beginning the application process be sure to review the types of memberships as well as the requirements and benefits of each type.

 1) Academic Education Requirements

-Applicants for Practicing/Non-Practicing Membership must have satisfactorily completed a four-year degree in kinesiology from a post-secondary educational institution in Canada where the degree and institution meet the standard set by the Board, or have educational qualifications deemed by the Board to be equivalent to a four-year degree in kinesiology from a post-secondary education institution in Canada (All applicants must have a minimum of a 4-year University Undergraduate degree).
+Practicing/Non-Practicing Membership applicants must have satisfactorily completed a four-year degree in kinesiology from a post-secondary educational institution in Canada where the degree and institution meet the standard set by the Board, or have educational qualifications deemed by the Board to be equivalent to a four-year degree in kinesiology from a post-secondary education institution in Canada (All applicants must have a minimum of a 4-year University Undergraduate degree).

 Degree and curriculum requirements are: